 Convert your fax line to a virtual efax.
 Incoming and outgoing faxes (using your existing or a new number) can be sent/received by email.
 See details.

-Add a new Drexel phone number to your existing mobile phone, for making or receiving calls.
-Includes Drexel University call ID, voice mail, text messaging and more.
+Add a new Drexel phone number to your existing mobile phone or computer, for making or receiving calls or convert your existing Drexel desk phone to a Vonage Business Virtual Phone.
+Includes Drexel University caller-ID, voice mail, text messaging and more.
 See details.

 Custom Call Center Applications (custom fees)

-Combine these features and other custom solutions to meet the special needs of critical business functions that you are managing remotely.
+Combine these features and other custom solutions to meet the special needs of critical business functions that you may need to manage remotely.